-Often, I am met with people who feel pity towards me or approach me as a broken winged bird; I have a tough time articulating to them that not only am I fine, but I am the happiest I have ever been.
+Often, I am met with people who feel pity towards me or approach me as a broken-winged bird; I have a tough time articulating to them that not only am I fine, but I am the happiest I have ever been.

 Anyone who knows me well enough knows that I don’t freak out when I lose things.
-Last weekend while traveling I lost my phone and my wallet all in the matter of 2 hours.
+Last weekend while traveling I lost my phone and my wallet all in a matter of two hours.
 During my search to find these items my friend noted how calm I was.
 I tried explaining to her that I’m not very possessive of material things and I truly see them as temporary and replaceable.

 During the brief time of my marriage, I found myself faced with someone who made me feel as though I was hard to love.
 Someone so threatened by my own ambition and confidence that they attempted to pick apart my accomplishments and make all the beauty in me somehow seem ugly.

-[bctt tweet=”He belittled me in the worse of ways; both publicly and privately.” username=”wearethetempest”]
+He reacted poorly.
+He belittled me in the worse of ways; both publicly and privately.

 In the end, I had become a literal and figurative punching bag for a man who just couldn’t handle the woman that I was.
 It was the very moments that I found myself apologizing for the things I had no control over that empowered me to move forward and eventually move on.

-[bctt tweet=”Real love is transformative.
-Real love challenges you in the right ways. ” username=”wearethetempest”]

 Real love is transformative.
 Real love challenges you in the right ways.
-Real loves makes you stronger, it isn’t destructive.
+Real love makes you stronger.
+Real love isn’t destructive.